-A big bore kit comes with a larger sized piston and a cylinder that is already machined to size.
+A big bore kit comes with a larger-sized piston and a cylinder that is already machined to size.
 A bigger bore increases the engine displacement, thus giving you a “bigger engine”.
 A bigger engine means more power, right?

 What Bikes Do The Athena and Cylinder Works Big Bore Kit Fit?

 The Athena and Cylinder Works big bore kits will fit on a 2001-2007 Yamaha YZ250F or a 2001-2013 WR250F dirt bike.
 The YZ250F engine design was slightly changed in 2008, so that is why it won’t fit after ’07.
-The WR250F engine has been the same since the beginning until Yamaha went with the fuel-injected engine that is based off of the YZ250F.
+The WR250F engine has been the same since the beginning until Yamaha went with the fuel-injected engine that is based on the YZ250F.